 Alcohol Abuse, Alcohol Addiction and Alcoholism

-A Simple Alcoholism Test: Signs of Alcoholism and Alcohol Abuse
+A Simple Test: Signs of Alcoholism and Alcohol Abuse

-If you answer yes to three of the following four question, you are probably an alcoholic.
+If you answer yes to three of these four questions, you are probably an alcoholic.

-Why do you want to know if you are an alcoholic?
-Are you concerned?
-Are other people concerned?
-Have you ever asked yourself, “Am I an alcoholic?”
-You probably already suspect the answer.
-Maybe you’re afraid to admit it.
+Are you concerned about your drinking?
+Have you ever wondered if you are an alcoholic?
+You probably suspect the answer.
+But maybe you’re afraid to admit it.
 This is your chance to do something about it.
 Click here for a more detailed alcohol dependence test.

 Is there a difference between alcoholism, alcohol dependence, and alcohol abuse?
 All these terms mean the same thing in the DSM 5 (The Diagnostic Manual of the American Psychiatric Association) and ICD-10 (International Classification of the World Health Organization).
 These names have fallen in and out of favor over the years, in an effort to avoid negative associations, but they are equivalent.

 Stages of Alcoholism: The Functioning Alcoholic